microsoft/computervision-recipes/scenarios/tracking/FAQ.md

 </center>

-### What SoTA object detectors are used in tracking-by-detection trackers?
+### What object detectors are used in tracking-by-detection trackers?
 The most popular object detectors used by SoTA tacking algorithms include: [Faster R-CNN](https://arxiv.org/pdf/1506.01497.pdf), [SSD](https://arxiv.org/pdf/1512.02325.pdf) and [YOLOv3](https://arxiv.org/pdf/1804.02767.pdf).
 Please see our [object detection FAQ page](../detection/faq.md) for more details.

-### What SoTA feature extraction techniques are used in tracking-by-detection trackers?
+### What feature extraction techniques are used in tracking-by-detection trackers?
 While older algorithms used local features, such as optical flow or regional features (e.g. color histograms, gradient-based features or covariance matrix), newer algorithms have deep-learning based feature representations.
 The most common deep-learning approaches, typically trained on re-id datasets, use classical CNNs to extract visual features.
 One such dataset is the [MARS dataset](http://www.liangzheng.com.cn/Project/project_mars.html).
 The following figure is an example of a CNN used for MOT by the [DeepSORT tracker](https://arxiv.org/pdf/1703.07402.pdf):
         <p align="center">
         <img src="./media/figure_DeepSortCNN.jpg" width="600" align="center"/>
         </p>
 Newer deep-learning approaches include Siamese CNN networks, LSTM networks, or CNN with correlation filters.
-In Siamese CNN networks, a pair of CNN networks are used to measure similarity between two objects, and the CNNs are trained with loss functions that learn features that best differentiate them.
+In Siamese CNN networks, a pair of identical CNN networks are used to measure similarity between two objects, and the CNNs are trained with loss functions that learn features that best differentiate them.
              <p align="center">
             <img src="./media/figure_SiameseNetwork.jpg" width="400" align="center"/>
             </p>